-A court of appeals and the Supreme Court can reverse a judgment in favor of a plaintiff, and render a takenothing judgment, when there is "no evidence" to support the judgment.
-A "noevidence" point may be sustained on appeal when the record discloses one of the following: (1) a complete absence of evidence of a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered to prove a vital fact; (3) the evidence offered to prove a vital fact; (3) the evidence offered to prove a vital fact is no more than a mere scintilla of evidence; or (4) the evidence establishes conclusively the opposite of a vital fact.
+A court of appeals and the Supreme Court can reverse a judgment in favor of a plaintiff, and render a take-nothing judgment, when there is "no evidence" to support the judgment.
+A "noevidence" point may be sustained on appeal when the record discloses one of the following: (1) a complete absence of evidence of a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered to prove a vital fact; (3) the evidence offered to prove a vital fact is no more than a mere scintilla of evidence; or (4) the evidence establishes conclusively the opposite of a vital fact.
 Uniroyal Goodrich Tire Co. v.
 Martinez, 977 S.W.2d 328, 334 (Tex.
 1998).